boyleconnor/boyleconnor.github.io/sklearn_f1_bug.md

 Nice!
 The newer classifier looks like a very strong improvement.
 Let's rush to deploy it quickly without asking any more questions.
 Except... did the F-1 for classifier #1 go up since we last checked?
 It looks to be about 1 percentage point higher than what we calculated before at 0.60.
-How did that happen?
+The predictions are all the same, so how did that happen?
 Well, we are using a new version of Scikit-Learn:

 ```
 >>> sklearn.__version__